 WaveAccess.r contains the XOP's Macintosh resources.
 The files resource.h, WaveAccess.rc and WaveAccessWinCustom.rc are used on Windows only.
+The use of this resource file is further explained under XOP Resources on page 124.

 This screen shot of the project window shows the source files and libraries that are used in the project.